spotify/XCRemoteCache/README.md

 ## Release

-To release a version, in [Releases](https://github.com/spotify/XCRemoteCache/releases) draft a new release with `v0.3.0{-rc0}` version format.
+To release a version, in [Releases](https://github.com/spotify/XCRemoteCache/releases) draft a new release with `v0.3.0{-rc0}` tag format.
 Packages with binaries will be automatically uploaded to the GitHub [Releases](https://github.com/spotify/XCRemoteCache/releases) page.

 ### Building release package